exonum/exonum-doc/src/get-started/data-proofs.md

   that public and private schemas cannot diverge.
 - `Group` declares an [index group](../architecture/merkledb.md#index-groups).
-  In our case, indexes in the group are keyed by the `Address` (previously mentioned unified authorization info).
+  In our case, indexes in the group are keyed by the `Address` (previously mentioned as unified authorization info).
 - `RawProofMapIndex` denotes that the index
   [does not transform](../advanced/merkelized-map.md#proofmapindex-insights)
   its keys, which is appropriate for `Address` keys because they are essentially hash digests.

-We also declare some helpers to access schema data more efficiently:
+We also declare some helper methods to access schema data more efficiently:

 ```rust
 impl<T: Access> SchemaImpl<T> {